-Tools and techniques for improving one’s writing and understanding of social media will be at the core of each of these meetings.
+Tools and techniques for improving one’s writing and understanding social media will be at the core of each of meeting of the Fellows.
 Between writing, peer review, and preparation for upcoming meetings, participants will be asked to allocate two to three hours a week to the program.

 What is the application process?

-Applicants will be required to submit the following information:
+Applicants are required to submit the following information:

-- Two references from teachers or other adults in supervisory roles.
+- One reference from a teacher or other adult in a supervisory role.